Garnier Whole Blends Review

 I just took a tiny drop into the palm of my hand – you don’t want a lot because although it’s not made to grease up your hair, it’s still oil.
 You’ve been warned.
 Our hair produces its own oils, so you just want this to add an extra shine not to replace any of your natural oils.
 Run it through your hair with your fingertips to control those fly-aways giving dull hair a healthy glow.

 With any leave-in conditioner, you’re looking to get frizz control.
 The problem is you usually get a lot of buildup when it comes to these heavy leave-ins.
-Not with Whole Blends!
+Not with Whole Blends’ leave-in!
 Coconut oil has a high moisture retaining capacity that means it’s absorbed into the hair and doesn’t let moisture escape.

 It does build-up over time, but it comes out easily in your next wash and your hair doesn’t feel coated.
 The Cocoa Butter is also used to seal in any moisture.
 Better yet it really penetrates the hair cuticle and strengthens it from the inside.
 That’s due to its high saturated fat content.